Chevrolet of South Anchorage

 The Bolt’s corrosion warranty is 1 year longer than the Trailseeker’s (6 vs. 5 years).

-There are almost 5 times as many Chevrolet dealers as there are Subaru dealers, which makes it much easier should you ever need service under the Bolt’s warranty.
+There are over 4 times as many Chevrolet dealers as there are Subaru dealers, which makes it much easier should you ever need service under the Bolt’s warranty.

 Reliability